burlachenkok/exploring-python3/python3-note.md

 lsof -i
 ```

-The Analogous program to Process Monitor under Linux OS is system util `strace`.
+The analog program to Process Monitor under Linux OS is system util `strace`.
 It allows monitoring system calls.
 For example, you call it in the following way:
 ```bash
 strace python -c "import numpy" 2>&1 | grep .so | grep blas
 ```